Pylons/pyramid/docs/narr/configuration.rst

 code into the :mod:`repoze.bfg` framework, you are indeed "configuring" :mod:`repoze.bfg` for the purpose of creating a particular application deployment.

-.. admonition:: Tip

-   If the term "configuration" as used in this guide just doesn't seem to "click" in your brain, it may help to mentally substitute the term "configuration" with "wiring" or "plumbing" as you read the chapter.

 There are a number of different mechanisms you may use to configure :mod:`repoze.bfg` to create an application: *imperative* configuration